smohandass/kanister/examples/kafka/minio/README.md

 ## Assumption

+* No Producer is creating records in the topic when a backup is performed.
-* No consumer is consuming the topic at the moment topic is being restored.
+* No consumer is consuming the topic when the topic is being restored.

 ## Installing the Chart